Diegopie/water-cooler/README.md

 We started with JWT for its simplicity and then switched to Passport and Passport-Local Strategy with Express-session mainly because one cannot manually expire a token after it has been created.

 Therefore, we cannot log out with JWT on the server-side as with sessions and bcryptjs, a hashing node library.
-In addition to setting up Express-session, Passport and Passport-local middlewares and config (in server.js and server/config/passport.js), we also added a Mongoose-Schema pre-hook and  password verification method (in server/models/users.js) so that when a new user signs up, the password will be automatically hashed before saving the user data to our database and when a user login, our database  will compare the hashed passwords to validate the user.
+In addition to setting up Express-session, Passport and Passport-local middleware and config (in server.js and server/config/passport.js), we also added a Mongoose-Schema pre-hook and  password verification method (in server/models/users.js) so that when a new user signs up, the password will be automatically hashed before saving the user data to our database and when a user login, our database  will compare the hashed passwords to validate the user.

 We created another authentication middleware for pages to which only an authorized user can access (see server/middlewares/authRequired.js).
 When a user logs out, we will destroy the session and use logout( )  method from passport-local strategy.